On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Fixed-Parameter Tractability

-We can show that for the other two vote-level operations, the corresponding problems are also {\fpt} with respect to~$n$ when $r=2m$.
-To solve the problems, we enumerate all subsets of at most~$\ell$ votes which are considered to be modified.
-Once the modified votes are determined, we can solve the instance greedily\onlyfull{ in polynomial time} when the distance restriction is dropped: for the VAC operation, we add all non-distinguished candidates in these vote, and for the VC operation, we let each of these votes approve exactly all non-distinguished candidates}.
-Note that in the worst case, the Hamming distance between the original and the new votes can be~$2m$.
+We show that for both the vote-level change operation and the vote-level addition change operation, the corresponding problems remain {\fpt} with respect to~$n$ when $r = m$.
+To solve these problems, we enumerate all subsets of at most~$\ell$ votes that may be modified.
+Once the modified votes are identified, we can solve the instance greedily: for the vote-level change operation, we set the modified votes to approve precisely all nondistinguished candidates, while for the vote-level addition change operation, we add all nondistinguished candidates to the modified votes.